juzybits/polymedia-profile/sui/README.md

-# Polymedia Profile: Sui code
+# Polymedia Profile: Sui Move

+Docs and code examples coming soon.

 ## How to use from the command line
 #### Create a registry